 Antiviral Peptides (Anti-HIV Peptides)

-Of the 330 unique 3D structures annotated in the APD, 219 with coordinates deposited in the PDB can be rotated, zoomed, and viewed.
+Of the 334 unique 3D structures annotated in the APD, 228 with coordinates deposited in the Protein Data Bank (PDB) can be rotated, zoomed, and viewed.
 Top left: Amphibian magainin II; Top right: bovine lactoferricin; Bottom left: plant PsD1; Bottom right: bovine indolicidin.

 This database consists of a pipeline of search functions.
 You can search for peptide information using APD ID, peptide name, amino acid sequence, peptide motif, chemical modification, length, charge, hydrophobic content, PDB ID, 3D structure, methods for structural determination, peptide source organism, peptide family name, life domain/kingdom (bacteria, archaea, protists, fungi, plants, animals), biological activity (see the links above), synergistic effects, target microbes, molecular targets, mechanism of action, contributing authors, and year of publication.